uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 ### T1546.005 - Event Triggered Execution: Trap

+Procedures:

+- Adversaries may establish persistence by executing malicious content triggered by an interrupt signal.
+The trap command allows programs and shells to specify commands that will be executed upon receiving interrupt signals.
+A common situation is a script allowing for graceful termination and handling of common keyboard interrupts like ctrl+c and ctrl+d.
+Adversaries can use this to register code to be executed when the shell encounters specific interrupts as a persistence mechanism.
+Trap commands are of the following format trap 'command list' signals where "command list" will be executed when "signals" are received.

 ### T1546.006 - Event Triggered Execution: LC_LOAD_DYLIB Addition

+Procedures:

+- Adversaries may establish persistence by executing malicious content triggered by the execution of tainted binaries.
+Mach-O binaries have a series of headers that are used to perform certain operations when a binary is loaded.
+The LC_LOAD_DYLIB header in a Mach-O binary tells macOS and OS X which dynamic libraries (dylibs) to load during execution time.
+These can be added ad-hoc to the compiled binary as long as adjustments are made to the rest of the fields and dependencies.
+There are tools available to perform these changes.
+Adversaries may modify Mach-O binary headers to load and execute malicious dylibs every time the binary is executed.
+Although any changes will invalidate digital signatures on binaries because the binary is being modified, this can be remediated by simply removing the LC_CODE_SIGNATURE command from the binary so that the signature isn’t checked at load time.

 ### T1546.007 - Event Triggered Execution: Netsh Helper DLL